 Is there a more important priority than safety for any business?
 Safety problems affect companies on many levels – employee health, company culture, productivity, profitability – and even one injury can have repercussions all throughout the enterprise.
 That’s why on-demand safety-related information is critical for performance support applications.

-Recently Float released the white paper, The Rise of Work-based Performance Support Systems in the Digital Age.
+Float released the white paper, The Rise of Work-based Performance Support Systems in the Digital Age.
 In it, I present the mobile application Safe Site for Forepersons as an excellent example of mobile performance support.

 This Apple/IBM product is an iPhone and Apple Watch application that keeps employees and managers consistently updated on critical safety information throughout their facilities.
 It’s valuable and even necessary.
 But why does the new process also need to be implemented?
-What are the advantages over the existing routine?
+What are the advantages of the existing routine?

 We already know the business problem here – essential, perhaps even regulated, safety information needs to be top of mind and available to specific employees who need it to get their jobs done.
 We can also assume that the information is already being distributed in some way either through a dated technology or an even older “platform” like a laminated sheet stuck to a wall or the side of a machine.